Skip to main content

 Examples:

-• KUDANGPC - Kuda Bank (Nigeria)
+• KUDANGPC - Kuda (Nigeria): KUDA + NG + PC

-• OPAYNGPC - OPay (Nigeria)
+• OPAYNGPC - OPay (Nigeria): OPAY + NG + PC

-• MONINGPC - Moniepoint (Nigeria)
+• MONINGPC - Moniepoint (Nigeria): MONI + NG + PC

-• SAFAKEPC - Safaricom M-Pesa (Kenya)
+• SAFAKEPC - Safaricom M-Pesa (Kenya): SAFA + KE + PC

-• AIRTKEPC - Airtel Money (Kenya)
+• AIRTKEPC - Airtel Money (Kenya): AIRT + KE + PC

 Code Format Rules